-Mechanism Name (MN)

-A special instance of a GSS-API internal-format name.
+Mechanism Name (MN) A special instance of a GSS-API internal-format name.
 A normal internal-format GSS-API name may contain several instances of a name, each in the format of an underlying mechanism; a Mechanism Name, however, is unique to a particular mechanism.
+Mechanism message Data in the form of a gss buffer t object sent from one

-Mechanism Names are generated by gss_canonicalize_name().
+Names are generated by gss canonicalize name().